 You’re thinking, “I inherited a house, what to do with this house?”
 Should I rent it?
 Should I sell it?
 How should I sell it?

 … we can help.

-We’re seasoned investors in Northern Kentucky real estate, and we’re looking to buy several houses each month in the Northern Kentucky area in cities like Newport, Bellevue, Fort Thomas, Covington, Erlanger, Florence, Burlington, Fort Mitchell, Fort Wright, Edgewood and other NKY cities.
+We’re seasoned investors in Greater Cincinnati Area real estate, and we’re looking to buy several houses each month in the Greater Cincinnati Area area in cities like Newport, Bellevue, Fort Thomas, Covington, Erlanger, Florence, Burlington, Fort Mitchell, Fort Wright, Edgewood and other NKY cities.
 Every month we get calls from those who have inherited a house and are looking to sell the house… so the info below are some tips to help you navigate the process.

 I Inherited A House, What To Do Next?

 Here’s a few important considerations to help you make the right decision:

 This may sound obvious, but if the person who left you a property also had a mortgage (unless it had no mortgage and was paid off, which is great!), you have to pay it (assuming you want to keep the property).
 Some banks will allow you to assume the loan, while others may force you to refinance into a new loan.
 If you don’t qualify for a new loan, renting may not be an option for you.

 2) The investment is only as good as the manager.